aliamini87/linkCursors/README.md

 # linkCursors
-a Matlab code for linking cursors of several axes
+A Matlab code for linking cursors of several axes

 All of the input axes even in different figures will become linked.

 <p align="center">